 This DIY snow ornament is so simple to make that kids can put it together with just a little bit of supervision!
+They make sweet handmade Christmas gifts for teachers and family.
 You may also like our polymer clay snowman ornaments.

 We moved to California from Massachusetts over five years ago, and the snow is still something the kids really miss.
 The kids love reading snow-themed books like The Snowy Day.
 We created this craft to bring a little bit of snow to our California Christmas tree.
 It’s one of the “fancier” of our handmade tree ornaments, along with this beautiful baby handprint ornament.

 What You'll Find on This Page

 This ornament is really easy to make!
 Here’s what you need: